top of page

 • Catopuma temminckii moormensis from Nepal to North Myanmar, China, Tibet and South-East Asia.

-The Asiatic golden cat is remarkably polymorphic in its pelage.
+The Asian golden cat is remarkably polymorphic in its pelage.
 The most common coat colour is golden or red brown, but it may also be dark brown or even grey.
 Melanistic individuals have been reported and may be predominant in some areas of its range.
 There is also a spotted form which is called an “ocelot morph” due to its ocelot-like rosettes.
 To date, this form has been reported from China (in Sichuan and Tibet) and from Bhutan.
 Whether or not biogeographic patterns exist with regard to the different coat colour types is not known yet and needs further investigation.
 The most distinct features of this cat are the white lines bordered with dark brown /black running across the cheeks, from the nostrils towards the cheeks, at the inner corner of the eyes, and over the crown.
 The rounded ears have black backs with a grey spot.
 The chest, abdomen and inner side of the upper legs are white with light speckling.
 The legs and tail are grey to black at the distal ends.
 The terminal half of the tail is white on the underside and is often carried with the end curled dorsally.
 Males are larger than females.

 Borneo forest B Cranke.jpg